davestanley/mindpocket/train_model/readme.txt

   Y - merge in Allen NER blanks?
     0 - No Allen NER blanks (e.g., only the ground truth) 1 - Yes Allen NER merged in

+  Z - entropy correction included in model [Y/N]
+    0 - No
+    1 - Yes